Who we are

 - Q5.
 Who are our customers?

-- Our customer-focused business model facilitates strong relationships with over 400 industrial commodity producers and end-users all over the world.
+- Our customer-focused business model facilitates strong relationships with about 500 industrial commodity producers and end-users all over the world.
 They include the biggest names in mining, forestry products, agriculture and the trading of minerals, metals and other commodities.

 - Q6.
 Where are our offices located?

 - Pacific Basin has a global presence with headquarters in Hong Kong and offices in Dalian, Tokyo, London, Durban, Vancouver, Auckland, Melbourne, Manila, Rio de Janeiro, Stamford and Santiago.
 Please refer to Customers – Our Global Network for details.

 - Q7.
 How many people in the crew of each ship?